kfrankli/gitops-rhacm-policies/README.md

 This repository consists of a simple example GitOps pattern for deploying policies in Red Hat Advanced Cluster Management for Kubernete (RHACM) using the [policy-generator-plugin](https://github.com/open-cluster-management-io/policy-generator-plugin) for kustomize.
 There are two policies that will be deployed:

-* `migrate-workloads-to-infra-nodes` - "Migrates" the Monitoring, Default Registry, and Default Router to infrastructure nodes by adding the node-selector and tolerations per [Red Hat Documentation: Moving Resources to Infrastructure Machinesets](https://docs.openshift.com/container-platform/4.14/machine_management/creating-infrastructure-machinesets.html#moving-resources-to-infrastructure-machinesets)
+* `migrate-workloads-to-infra-nodes` - "Migrates" the Monitoring and Default Router to infrastructure nodes by adding the node-selector and tolerations per [Red Hat Documentation: Moving Resources to Infrastructure Machinesets](https://docs.openshift.com/container-platform/4.14/machine_management/creating-infrastructure-machinesets.html#moving-resources-to-infrastructure-machinesets)
 * `oauth-ldap` - Deploys a ldap based oauth config to all clusters managed by RHACM to secure console access to OpenShift
 * `operator-configuration` - Deploy the Red Hat [web-terminal](https://github.com/redhat-developer/web-terminal-operator) Operator to all clusters